Update March 24, 2022: Updated learning platform details and links

-A lot of integrated tools, that will help you while teaching for sure.
+Features a lot of integrated tools that will help you while teaching for sure.

-A custom design educational software platform with a virtual classroom with video, messaging, PDF uploads, whiteboard tools and more.
+A custom design educational software platform with a virtual classroom with video, messaging, PDF uploads, whiteboard tools, and more.
 It comes with a basic learning management system, giving greater control.
-A choice for private tutors – you can accept payments or whole schools, as you cans set up different accounts.
+A choice for private tutors – you can accept payments or whole schools, as you can set up different accounts.